infracourse/web/content/info.md

 CS 40 is a 3-unit course that meets on Mondays and Wednesdays from 4:30pm to 5:50pm.
 Students will be assessed based on completion of in-class activities as well as based on homework assignments that directly relate to that week’s topic and an open-ended final project.
 There are no exams.

+## Course Goals

+By the end of the quarter, you should expect to have learned about:

+1. The types of cloud resources made available by cloud providers that help in deploying applications.
+2. Architecting a cloud deployment by selecting resources for optimal scaling (performance) and cost efficiency.
+3. Systematically deploying cloud resources using Infrastructure as Code (IaC).
+4. Ensuring your deployment remains secure, observable, and continuously updated.

+## Course Staff

+Instructors:

+* Aditya Saligrama (`saligrama@stanford.edu`)
+* Cody Ho (`codyho@stanford.edu`)

+TAs:

+* Ben Tripp (`btripp@stanford.edu`)

+To contact us, please (preferably) make a post on Ed, or email `cs40-win2324-staff@lists.stanford.edu`.

+## Office Hours

+The office hours schedule will be announced on or before Week 1.

 ## Prerequisites

 * Programming maturity up to CS 107